Mikulitsi/information-security-course/h3 - Hello Lab.md

 - scp is for copying files between computers.
 - Use --help to learn what a command does.
 - history shows your past commands, and ctrl + R helps you search them.
-- Important folders: /home/, /etc/, /media/, /var/log/.
-- sudo gives you superuser/admin powers.
-- Install software with sudo apt-get install command.
-- Remove stuff with sudo apt-get purge command.

 Thoughts:
   - We did a bit of Linux command line basics stuff during one lesson in Intro to Infra & Cloud course during last spring but it's good to get repetition as without it, I forget these commands quickly.

 ## Can't Fish
-- Executed a ping command and added -c 10 to the command as without it Linux will continue to ping endlessly.
+- Executed a ping command and added `-c 10` to the command as without it Linux will continue to ping endlessly.
 Now it stops pinging after 10 attempts.

 <img width="665" height="332" alt="image" src="https://github.com/user-attachments/assets/c3c4aff3-20dd-4f35-967f-7b0c57df714c" />